top of page

 At the back of Praia de Quarteira runs an attractive boardwalk, Avenida Infante de Sagres, which runs the entire length of the beach.
 Palm tree-lined, this promenade is ideal for walking and biking, with breathtaking views of the beach and ocean.

-The area is great for a slow walk, watching people, or getting a drink at one of the many cafes along the way.
+The area is great for a leisurely walk, people-watching, or grabbing a drink at one of the many cafes along the way.
 The promenade comes alive with street performers and live music later in the day, making it a great place to take a sunset walk.

 There are a lot of restaurants, bars, and shops near the boardwalk, so it's a great place to eat or drink after a day at the beach.
 This beautiful stretch of coast has everything you need, including an outdoor gym and a playground for kids.